xBimTeam/Xbim.IO.Step21/README.md

 ## Acknowledgements

-The author is greatful to for exceptional resources provided by Immo Landwerth (@terrajobst) in the [Minsk project](https://github.com/terrajobst/minsk), that largely informed the parser's structure.
+The author is grateful to for the exceptional resources provided by Immo Landwerth (@terrajobst) in the [Minsk project](https://github.com/terrajobst/minsk), that largely informed the parser's structure.

 ## Contact